nulib/homicide-in-chicago/content/crimes/policeChief.md

 ---
 title: "1903: Police Chief Cut to Death"
 permalink: /crimes/policeChief/
+layout: crimes-page
 ---

-###1903: Police Chief Cut to Death

 ![]()
 click on image to view photo details

 Extraordinary and dramatic circumstances of homicide, such as these, offer an opportunity for investigation into original source materials.
 Did the newspapers of the day offer an explanation for these events?
 Was the homicide sparked by police corruption, or related to another incident of interracial conflict?

 [View case details...](/database/39/)